edealfonso/loopXY/README.md

 Description
 ------------

-jQuery plugin to create a XY PSEUDO-INFINITE experience with animations and interaction effects (detailed below).
+jQuery plugin to create an **XY PSEUDO-INFINITE experience** with animations and interaction effects (detailed below).
 In order to do this, the plugin creates replicas of the layout.
 The plugin is compatible with responsive layouts.